Ciantic/mpeg1audio/README.markdown

 Documentation can be found under `docs` -directory, they are included only in releases.
 Other releases, such as GitHub repository does not include HTML generated documents.
-I'm trying to create automated way to generate EpyDoc HTML directly from repository automatically, and put that some place...
-But until that is implemented, there will be no documentation available online.
+I'm trying to create automated way to generate EpyDoc HTML directly from repository as new commits come in...
+But until that is implemented, there will be *no documentation available online*.

 ### Installation